 The City shall notify the Union representatives in writing or via email when a new employee is hired in one of the represented units at least ten (10) days prior to the employee's orientation unless there was insufficient time between employee's acceptance of offer letter and start date or there was an urgent need that was not reasonably foreseeable, in which case the City will notify the Union as soon as practicable.
 Within the earlier of thirty (30) days after the date of hire or by the first pay period of the month following the hire of each newly hired employee, the City will provide the Union with the new employee's name, job title, department, work location, work email, and work phone numbers.
 Union shall be permitted up to one (1) hour for each orientation session to privately talk to new hire employee to explain the rights and benefits under the MOU.
-The new hire employee will receive a copy of the MOU with their new employees in each of the represented units, including the employee's name, job title, department, work location, work email, and work phone number.
+The new hire employee will receive a copy of the MOU with their new employee orientation packet.
+The City will provide the Union a quarterly list of all employees in each of the represented units, including the employee's name, job title, department, work location, work email, and work phone number.
 The parties will mutually agree on a form to use to track said employee information.